 The Black Gum, also known regionally as Black Tupelo, is a part of the Nyssaceae family, which used to be under the dogwood family.
-The Black Gum tree can be found from the East coast to as far west as eastern Texas.
-St. Louis and central eastern Missouri is the at the furthest northwestern extent of the range.
+The Black Gum tree can be found from the East Coast to as far west as eastern Texas.
+St. Louis and central eastern Missouri are at the furthest northwestern extent of its range.

 The Black Gum is a deciduous tree that prefers less crowded environments.
 The trees produce a hardwood used for industrial purposes and construction and are also notable hosts of wild honey bees.
 The AFTERBURNER is known for its exceptional Fall colors and pyramidal shape.

-More infromation on the Black Gums in our Arboretum here!
+More information on the Black Gums in our Arboretum here!